manuelaguadomtz/pyeer/README.rst

 Genuine match scores are obtained by matching feature sets of the same class (same person) while impostor matching scores are obtained by matching feature sets of different classes (different persons).
 Using this scores the program plots ROC, DET, FNMR(t), FMR(t) curves and estimates Equal Error Rate Value and operating points for each system scores provided.
-All computations are made following the guidelines established in ISO/IEC 19795-2 (2007).
+EER values are reported as specified in [2]

 Utilities provided within this package can also be used to develop other scripts by importing the module **pyeer**.

-This package has been developed with the idea of providing researchers and the scientific community in general with a tool to correctly evaluate and report the performance of their systems.
+PyEER has been developed with the idea of providing researchers and the scientific community in general with a tool to correctly evaluate and report the performance of their systems.

 Installing